craigsapp/slink/README.md

 SLINK
 ======

-Slink is a JavaScript package for displaying lists of website links which are shown in a collapsible and searchable list (but does not collapse in current versions of Firefox.)
+Slink is a JavaScript package for displaying a list of searchable links.

 Installation